mehulagg/gitlab/doc/administration/geo/disaster_recovery/index.md

    ```

 1. Promote the **secondary** node to the **primary** node.
+   CAUTION: **Caution:**
+   If the secondary node [has been paused](../../geo/index.md#pausing-and-resuming-replication), this performs
+   a point-in-time recovery to the last known state.
+   Data that was created on the primary while the secondary was paused will be lost.

 DANGER: **Danger:**
 In GitLab 13.2 and later versions, promoting a secondary node to a primary while the secondary is paused fails.
 We are [investigating the issue](https://gitlab.com/gitlab-org/gitlab/-/issues/225173).
 Do not pause replication before promoting a secondary.
 If the node is paused, please resume before promoting.